 Additional Tax Forms and Schedules

 At Greenback, we aim to be as clear and straightforward as possible when it comes to pricing our services.
 Our comprehensive federal package covers the most common forms and schedules needed by most expats.
-However, we also cater to the unique tax needs of expatriates who require additional forms or schedules.
+However, we also cater to the unique tax needs of expatriates who require additional specialized expat tax reporting forms or schedules.
 Our flat-fee policy extends to these additional services, providing transparency and predictability to our clients.

 Schedule C